Skip to Content

 • Aromatics: Temper a cinnamon stick, bay leaves, and mustard seeds in oil to enhance the flavor.

-• Onions: I use yellow onions, but you can also use shallots.
+• Onions: I use yellow onions but substitute with shallots.

 • Ginger: I love how the freshly minced ginger cooks alongside the lamb.

-• Curry Leaves: Curry leaves add so much flavor, and the smell is so good!
-We have a few curry trees in our backyard, so I get to pluck the leaves straight from the tree, but you can find them in local Indian grocery stores.
+• Curry Leaves: Curry leaves add so much flavor and smell delicious as they cook!
+I’m lucky enough to have a few curry trees in my backyard, so I can pluck them fresh, but you can easily find them at your local Indian grocery store.

 • Tomatoes: Puree the fresh tomatoes in a blender or food processor before adding them to reduce the cooking time.
-In a pinch, include a ½ can of diced tomatoes or chop the fresh tomatoes and sweat them down over low heat.
-However, the process may increase the cooking time.
+If you’re in a pinch, you can use ½ a can of diced tomatoes or chop fresh ones and cook them down over low heat.
+Just keep in mind that this may extend the cooking time.

-• Spices: Season the curry with hot red chili powder (Kashmiri chili powder), turmeric powder, and salt.
+• Spices: Season the curry with hot red chili powder or Kashmiri chili powder for a mild flavor, turmeric powder, and salt.

-• Mutton: Use tender young cuts of bone-in lamb for this lamb recipe.
+• Mutton: Use tender young cuts of bone-in lamb for the best results.
 Ask the butcher to cut the meat into 1-inch pieces.
 You can use boneless lamb, but it won’t have the same flavor.

-• Cilantro: Finish the lamb Chettinad with chopped cilantro.
+• Cilantro: Finish the lamb Chettinad with chopped cilantro or coriander leaves..

 Additions and Substitutions